dmitry-salnikov/articles/_posts/2014-02-01-provision-an-ec2-instance-with-vagrant-and-ansible.md

       apt: pkg=htop state=installed
 ```

-What we're saying, is that for all the hosts in our inventory we will use `sudo` to install the program `htop` using `apt-get` (yes, I assume you're using a debian-based system, but you get the idea).
+What we're describing, is that for all the hosts in our inventory we will use `sudo` to install the program `htop` using `apt-get` (yes, I assume you're using a debian-based system, but you get the idea).

 First, we will try the setup on a local box.
 If you don't already have a Vagrant box installed, you can grab a new one by running `vagrant box add precise64 http://files.vagrantup.com/precise64.box`.